 What We Learned From The Fall Update

-There is very, very little consensus on how to “dial up” optimization efforts for YMYL websites after the fall of 2018 change.
-In fact, the only consensus I found from speaking with dozens of top SEOs since then is that they can’t isolate factors.
+There is little consensus on how to “dial-up” optimization efforts for YMYL websites.
+In fact, the only consensus I found from speaking with dozens of top SEOs since then is that they can’t isolate or simplify into a handful of factors.
 Where they‑ and I— agree is it heavily relies on machine learning.
-For SEO to succeed with the new Expertise, Trust, Authority (E.A.T) signals Google hones in on, a website needs to check as many boxes— do not go all in on one possible signal— that could be affected by a self-learning algorithm.
+Machine learning can act on scores of different patterns vs. a limited detection from a finite number of rules and directives with other programmatic algorithms.
+So, a website needs to check as many boxes as possible; do not go all-in on a few possible signal— that could be affected by a self-learning algorithm.

 But, first and foremost there is one place Google has total and complete control over ratings and other information about your company: Their Google My Business product.
 The data they own on your listing and reviews there is totally reliable for their algorithms.
 For your reviews on sites like yelp.com?
 Not so much — 5x less.